philanc/ple/README.md

 - the search and replace functions do not work with special characters, new lines and regular expressions - plain text in a line, case sensitive only.
 - no provision for automatic backup files.
 - no automatic redimensioning of windows for X terminals (no SIGWINCH handling)
-- the status line (at the top of screen, in red) is pretty cryptic :-)  It is mostly used as a debugging aid for the moment.
+- the status line (at the top of screen, in red) is pretty cryptic :-)  It is mostly used as a debugging aid at the moment.
 - no syntax coloring.
 - no clean API yet for extension modules ("modes" a la emacs, syntax coloring, etc.)
 - probably many others things that you would expect from a text editor!